suipingooi/iifscdb/README.md

 4. Flask-mail trigger for lesson requests.
 5. Skater's profile with their stories - every program is an art with a reason why; upload of skate video.
 6. Glossary for figure skating jargon
-7. Library for SISA etiquette, code of conduct and community guidelines
+7. Library for SISA etiquette, code of conduct and community guidelines on conduct
 8. Newsflash for event happenings